rsmease/algo-datastructures-notes/interview_topics/html5.md

 - Cookies: only strings, sent with every request, small (4KB)
 - localStorage: stored indefinitely, a lot more space (5MB), only available on same origin
-- sessionStorage: stored only during the current session, a lot mroe space (5MB), only available on same origin
+- sessionStorage: stored only during the current session, a lot more space (5MB), only available on same origin

 ## Script Loading